Academic Catalog

 2. Distinguish between normal and abnormal films

-D. Identify normal laboratory test results, and anticipate patient problems which may occur
+4. Identify normal laboratory test results, and anticipate patient problems which may occur, including in SOAP charting

 1. Include and integrate into SOAP charting